Understanding Jira Priority Levels: A Detailed Breakdown

 4. Low (P4)

-Definition: These issues have a minimal impact on the project and can be worked on as time allows.
-They don’t require immediate attention and can often be pushed to a future sprint or backlog.
+Definition: Issues with minimal impact that can be worked on as time allows.
+They don't require immediate attention and can often be pushed to a future sprint.

-When to use: Assign Low priority to minor bugs, cosmetic changes, or "nice-to-have" features that don’t affect the core user experience or project progress.
+When to use: Minor bugs, cosmetic changes, or 'nice-to-have' features that don't affect the core user experience.

-Example: A minor UI bug or a feature request that improves internal tools but has no direct impact on users.
+Example: A minor UI bug or a feature request that improves internal tools but has no direct user impact.

 5. Lowest (P5)

-Definition: Lowest priority items are typically reserved for long-term improvements or features that do not have any pressing business need.
+Definition: Reserved for long-term improvements or features that have no pressing business need.

-When to use: These tasks might not be critical to the current product roadmap but can be revisited in the future when resources are available.
+When to use: Tasks that can be revisited in the future when resources are available.

 Example: Optional enhancements or experimental features not tied to immediate business goals.